 Taiwan is one of the easiest countries in which to find work as an ESL teacher.
-The pay is $15-$22 an hour.
+The pay is $15-$22 per hour.

 I arrived in Taipei, Taiwan on a lay-over after a trip to India.
 I decided to stay and found work by combing the newspaper classified sections and calling contracts using a phone at the train station while sleeping in a hostel.
 The classifieds were jammed with want ads for English teachers.
 Try the Taipei Times, Taiwan News, China Post, or China Times.

 After four days of calling at the train station, I ended up at a private kindergarten but soon learned this was not for me.
 I called another advertisement in Chung-hua for a private "bushiban," or "cram school."
 It's more like an after-school program for kids to get an extra push on their English studies.
 I liked the free private room at the owner's home and free access to a bicycle, a must for getting around town.
 I eventually moved into my own studio apartment for an equivalent of $140 a month.
 You can find a 2-bedroom apartment for about $200 to $350 a month.

 (Editor's note: The current conditions for getting a visa necessary to work in Taiwan involve a few steps if you do not go through a recruiter, but manageable.)

 The bushiban school used a set curriculum and method for teaching, but you need to devise your own lesson plans.
 You don't need any prior experience or any coursework, just a B.A. or B.S. degree.
 On a typical day, I'd teach from 1:30 p.m. to 9:30 p.m. with several breaks.
 The classes are generally short, about 30 to 40 minutes, with anywhere from five to 30 kids.
 Most of the kids have a grasp of English so you don't need to know any Chinese.

 A few things you will quickly discover: First, where the expatriates hang out after work for a few coldies; Second, how to supplement your income with private tutoring.